 How to create a stored procedure with an input parameter

-Let’s say I want CustomerName, CustomerCity, and CustomerSalary from the Company_Customer Table.So we have to write the below query
+Suppose I want to retrieve CustomerName, CustomerCity, and CustomerSalary from the Company_Customer table.
+In that case, we would need to write the following query:

 select CustomerName,CustomerCity,CustomerSalary from [dbo].[Company_Customer]

-So every time I want the CustomerName, CustomerCity, and CustomerSalary of a Customer, I have to write this query, So instead of that, we can wrap this query inside a stored procedure and call that stored procedure so that you don’t need to write SQL query repeatedly.
+So every time I need to retrieve the CustomerName, CustomerCity, and CustomerSalary of a customer, I have to write this query.
+Instead of repeating the query, we can encapsulate it inside a stored procedure and then call that stored procedure whenever needed, saving us from writing the SQL query repeatedly.

 How do we create a stored procedure?